rohshall/podcaster-rs/README.md

 ## Features
 1. Reads config file in the home directory `~/.podcasts.json`  to get the config about which podcasts to download, and where to store the episodes.
 A sample config file `sample-podcasts.json` is included.
 2. Downloads configurable number of episodes.
+3. Remembers the episodes that were downloaded, so that even if the episode is deleted later, it does not re-download it.

 ### Coming soon

-1. Remember the state of what was downloaded, so that even if the episode is deleted later, it does not re-download it.
-2. Download selected episodes.
+1. Download selected episodes.

 ## Usage
 ```